 So you make a plan, and it changes at some point during a season.
 My plan for 2021 changed after my first event.

 Committing to an Angler of the Year (AOY) race was not in my plans.
 When I made my fishing schedule for this year, I determined I was going to focus on my local trails, pop in to a few select national events and basically fish for fun as we all waited for our pandemic fortunes to improve.
 But then everything changed, and I set a new course.

 The result: by inferring some clues from the deep end of the lake, I won the tournament in a most improbable way – by catching a single, big bass.
-At that moment, I decided I would commit to something I had done only once before, in 2015: I was going to chase points and try to win an Angler of the Year (AOY) title with the club.
+At that moment, I decided I would commit to something I had done only once before, and that was in 2015: I was going to fish every CKA tournament, chase points and try to win an Angler of the Year (AOY) title with the club.
 As I noted, that chase was not in my plan for the season.
-Neither was this diary.
+Nor was this diary.

 After the first event, I documented the tournament in a blog post for the Jackson Kayak Fishing team.
-I also wrote a separate diary entry, which is below. did not submit an article for the second CKA tournament (the Burlington Bash), but did have my field notes.
+I also wrote a separate diary entry, which is below.
+I did not submit an article for the second CKA tournament (the Burlington Bash), but did have my field notes.
 I did write one for the third event at Kerr Scott but it wasn’t posted, so I revised it for this diary.
-I then decided to create this diary of my season, which, when it ends, will have spanned 8 CKA tournaments, by keeping notes on all events.
-As of June 9, 2021, I have four entries completed, notes for the 5th, and I will post them all after the end of the 5th event.
-After that, I will post a new entry during the week after each tournament.
+I then decided to revise, expand, and add to those blog posts so as to create this diary of my season, which, when it ends, will have spanned 8 CKA tournaments.

-My primary, early goal was simply to describe the routines, strategies and tactics, as well as the psychological and financial commitment involved in making a conscious effort to win an annual crown in competition.
-What I ended up with is something different, as you will see.
+My early goal was simply to describe the routines, strategies and tactics, as well as the psychological and financial commitment involved in making a conscious effort to win an annual crown in competition.
+What I ended up with is something more, as you will see.